freeCodeCamp/guide/src/pages/algorithms/search-algorithms/linear-search/index.md

 Suppose you are given a list or an array of items.
 You are searching for a particular item.
 How do you do that?

-Find the the number 13 in the given list.
+Find the number 13 in the given list.

 ![Linear Search 1](https://i.imgur.com/ThkzYEV.jpg)